raintwoto/fieldtrip_gpu/README.md

 Version 0.1: added gpu processing when using the method "wavelets", speed up 6x +

-## install
+## install and usage

-Copy the file into fieldtrip root directory
+Copy the file "ft_freqanalysis_gpu.m" into fieldtrip root directory and use "ft_freqanalysis_gpu" instead of "ft_freqanalysis"

 ## requirement